enzokro/merlins-mirror/README.md

 The first versions of Merlin's Mirror were not real-time.
 They ran at about 1 frame per second, with a ~3 second lag from our movements to the live video.
 This latest version, `mirror_ai`, is fully real-time.

 People have really enjoyed Merlin's Mirror.
 There are other projects in a similar spirit, but I had the good fortune of hosting this at smaller, fun events where many folks knew each other.
 This felt quite different from a typical, more impersonal museum or gallery setup.
-People were collaborating on the prompts, asking their friends to join, and having fun trying to break the model.
+People were collaborating on the prompts, asking their friends to join, and had fun trying to break the model.

 ## Accessible Merlin